mirage/mirage-www/tmpl/wiki/hello-world.md

 We then define the `dhcp` variable to configure the network stack to either use DHCP or using the "default" ipv4 address
-(for convenience, Mirage assigns a default of `10.0.0.2` in this case;
+(for convenience, MirageOS assigns a default of `10.0.0.2` in this case;
 this is of course overridden for production deployments).
 The definition of `stack` then uses `dhcp` and `net` accordingly to set up the networking stack.